-Paul L. Graziani, age 59, has been a Director of the Company since 1997 and is the Chairman of the Audit Committee.
+Paul L. Graziani, age 61, has been a Director of the Company since 1997 and is the Chairman of the Audit Committee.
 He currently serves as Chief Executive Officer of Analytical Graphics, Inc. ("AGI"), a leading producer of commercially available analysis and visualization software for the aerospace, defense, and intelligence communities, a position he has held since January 1989.
 Until March 2009, he also served as AGI's President.
 In recent times, Mr. Graziani has been recognized as "CEO of the Year" by the Philadelphia region's Eastern Technology Council and the Chester County Chamber of Business and Industry; "Entrepreneur of the Year" regional winner by Ernst & Young; and "Businessman of the Year" by the local Great Valley Regional Chamber of Commerce.
 He sits on the Boards of Directors of the United States Geospatial Intelligence Foundation and Federation of Galaxy Explorers, and is a former member of the board of governors of the Civil Air Patrol.
 He is an associate fellow of the American Institute of Aeronautics and Astronautics and has formerly served on the advisory board for Penn State Great Valley.
 After fulfilling his board tenure, he was recently elected to the honorary position of Life Director of The Space Foundation.
 In 2009 AGI was named a "Top Small Workplace" by the Wall Street Journal and the non-profit organization Winning Workplaces.
 Mr. Graziani's knowledge of the Company through his service as a Director of the Company, as well as his experience as CEO of a software company, allow him to bring valuable insight and knowledge to the Board.

-Kurt J. Ekert, age 46, has been a Director of the Company since September 10, 2009, and currently serves as Chairman of the Compensation Committee.
-Since April 2016, Mr. Ekert has been serving as President and Chief Executive Officer of Carlson Wagonlit Travel ("CWT"), the world's leading business travel management company.
-Prior to CWT, Mr. Ekert served as Executive Vice President & Chief Commercial Officer of Travelport Worldwide Ltd ("Travelport"), from 2010 to 2016, where he held global responsibility for sales, customer engagement, product, marketing, pricing, supplier services/content, and operations.
-Mr. Ekert led the operational turnaround of Travelport to enable evolution from distressed private equity and hedge fund ownership to a successful IPO.
-Mr. Ekert held numerous senior operating and business development roles during his career at Travelport, including Chief Operating Officer of GTA and Senior Vice President of Supplier Services.
-Prior to Travelport, Mr. Ekert held a number of senior finance roles at Continental Airlines, and also spent four years as an active duty U.S. Army officer.
-Mr. Ekert received a B.S. from the Wharton School of the University of Pennsylvania and a MBA from the University of South Carolina.
-Mr. Ekert serves as an advisor to Freebird and previously served on the board of eNett International.
+Kurt J. Ekert, age 48, has been a Director of the Company since September 10, 2009, and has been the President and Chief Executive Officer of Carlson Wagonlit Travel (CWT), the world's leading digital business travel management company, since 2016.
+Mr. Ekert has more than twenty years' experience in global travel, tourism and technology, with leadership and governance positions at Cendant, Continental Airlines, eNett, GTA, Orbitz Worldwide, and Travelport.
+Mr. Ekert also serves as Vice Chairman of the U.S. Department of Commerce Travel & Tourism Advisory Board, is also a director of the World Travel & Tourism Council, and the UNGA Global Partnership to End Violence Against Children, and is an advisor to Freebird Inc. Mr. Ekert holds a B.S. from the Wharton School at the University of Pennsylvania, an MBA from the University of South Carolina, and saw active duty as a US army officer.
 Mr. Ekert's knowledge of the Company through his service as a Director of the Company, as well as his executive management and business experience in both travel and technology allow him to bring valuable insight and knowledge to the Board.